teejaydub/reuse-boostc/BasicBus.md

     during setup, like "~?=* #=1".
 * Pn=w
     Tells the slave to set parameter n (0-relative byte)'s to the new value w (word).
+* P!
+    Tells the slave to reset all its parameters to their defaults.
+    The slave responds as for ?*.
 * ?S
     Requests the slave's status, as an S=n response.
 * ?P